- Holiday Spending Stats in 2020

 Let’s talk cart abandonment

 So you’ve brought a significant amount of visitors to your website.
 What now?
-You need to ensure that navigation is smooth, that the visitors can easily find the product they need via sorting and filtering features.
+You need to ensure that navigation is smooth and that the visitors can easily find the product they need via sorting and filtering features.
 Next, it’s time for them to add an item to the cart and click the “Pay” button…Well, the story ain’t that simple…

-As per Statista, the mobile cart abandonment rate is over 80%, and the desktop cart abandonment rate is around 66%.
+Statista says the mobile cart abandonment rate is over 80%, and the desktop cart abandonment rate is around 66%.
 The good news is that you can take steps to reduce cart abandonment rates.

 According to users, unexpected shipping costs are the leading cause of cart abandonment.
 Be transparent about shipping costs, or consider offering free or reduced shipping during the holiday season, as we’ve mentioned earlier.